Tenn governor calls off execution, citing oversight in plan

 Associated Press

 NASHVILLE, Tenn.
-(AP) — Tennessee’s governor on Thursday called off what would have been the state’s first execution since the pandemic began, granting a temporary reprieve to the oldest inmate on death row for what was called an “oversight” in preparations for the lethal injection.
+(AP) — Tennessee’s governor on Thursday called off what was to have been the state’s first execution since the start of the pandemic, granting a temporary reprieve to the oldest inmate on death row for what was called an “oversight” in preparations for the lethal injection.

-Republican Gov. Bill Lee didn’t elaborate on what exactly forced the surprise 11th-hour stop to the planned execution of 72-year-old Oscar Smith.
-But Amy Harwell, an attorney with the federal public defender’s office representing Smith, said her office received a notice that the issue dealt with “mishandling” of the drugs — though no further specifics were provided to her office.

 “Due to an oversight in preparation for lethal injection, the scheduled execution of Oscar Smith will not move forward tonight.
-I am granting a temporary reprieve while we address Tennessee Department of Correction protocol,” Lee said in a statement promising further details once available.
+I am granting a temporary reprieve while we address Tennessee Department of Correction protocol,” Lee said in a statement.
+“Further details will be released when they are available.”

-Kelley Henry, another attorney with the federal public defender’s office, called for an independent entity to investigate, saying no execution should happen until questions are answered.
+Kelley Henry, an attorney with the federal public defender’s office representing Smith, called for an independent entity to investigate, saying no execution should happen until questions are answered about what had occurred.

 Henry said the governor did the “right thing” by stopping the execution which would “certainly have been torturous to Mr. Smith.”

 Smith was convicted of the 1989 killings of his estranged wife and her two teenage sons.
-Shortly before the governor intervened, the U.S. Supreme Court had denied a last-hour bid by Smith’s attorneys for a stay.
+Shortly before the governor intervened, the U.S. Supreme Court had denied a last-hour bid by Smith’s attorneys to block the execution plan.

 Dorinda Carter, a Department of Correction spokesperson, said the state Supreme Court would need to reschedule the execution.
-She said Smith would be removed from death watch and returned to his death row cell.
+She said Smith would be removed from death watch and returned to his cell on death row.
+She declined to provide additional information and referred questions to the governor’s office.

 Smith had initially been scheduled for a June 2020 execution, one of several dates delayed because of the pandemic.